-Exploring the city is one of many fun and free things to in Charleston SC.
+Exploring the city is one of many fun and free things to do in Charleston SC.
 You will be able to see the famous sea views for a real treat.
 You can also see a great view of the White Point Gardens from this fortified seawall.

 Where to Eat in Charleston

 One of the best places for brunch and mimosas is Poogan’s Porch.
 Try the sunrise shrimp and grits or the Poogan’s Monte Cristo.
 Come hungry and leave full!

 Santi’s is the absolute best place to get Mexican food in Charleston.
 They have the best street tacos and an amazing ambiance.
 Make sure to order a margarita or another one of their famous cocktails.

 Where to Stay in Charleston

 Apartment— Charleston Retreat on Airbnb: This beautiful apartment is in a great neighborhood and just a few minutes drive from the historic part of downtown, the airport, and the Isle of Palms.

 Mid-Range— Town & Country Inn and Suites: You can’t beat this great mid-range option including rooms with beautiful views.
-They also have and a great restaurant on the property.
+They also have a great restaurant on the property.

 Luxury— Wild Dunes Resort: Wild Dunes Resort has a great mix of private condos and beach house rentals as well as rooms in the hotel as well.
 This place offers perfect accommodation options for everyone.